 Bin Mei, PhD

-Richard received his PhD from the University of Georgia, MS from Mississippi State University, and MS and BS from Beijing Forestry University.
-He passed CFA level I exam in June 2019.
+Bin received his PhD from the University of Georgia, MS from Mississippi State University, and MS and BS from Beijing Forestry University.

 Karolina Chudy, MBA